Vutivi/session-challenge/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a project to investigate why records faster on rails when the request is made from the controller and not from the helper

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.6.3

-* System dependencies

-* Configuration
+* Rails version: 5.1.7

-* Database creation

-* Database initialization

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+After setting up your project and database run to import dummy data:

+`rake db:seed`